 Renovations Complete At Veterans Memorial Building - ADA Compliant Now - And What Means For Accessibility For Veterans

-The renovations are complete at the Veterans Memorial Building, the Commander of the VFW Post 666 Harold Delamater told the Beacon Free Press for this week’s print edition.
+The renovations are complete at the Veterans Memorial Building, the Commander of the VFW Post 666 Herold Delamater told the Beacon Free Press this week.
 Construction started in February 2023, in what was an planned project for the Veterans, but the public grew concerned and protective of the building when they saw fencing go up.
 Throughout the year, different upgrades have been made.

-The Chief of Staff of the Guardian Revival, Deneen Kirsten, said this about the change the renovations have given veterans: “They [veterans[ want to come in and hang out and they realize it’s a safe place.
+The Chief of Staff of the Guardian Revival, Deneen Kirsten, said this about the change the renovations have given veterans: “They [veterans] want to come in and hang out and they realize it’s a safe place.
 They then ask for help.’
-Deneen told the newspaper that with the various programs the organizations are offering, some of the stigma is being relieved.
+Deneen told the newspaper that with the various programs the organizations are offering, some of the stigma is being lifted.

-Tony Pulliam, a US Veteran who is the Comander of the Marin Corps League chapter in Beacon, told the Beacon Free Press that where they did not have a handicap ramp before, they have it now, by raising the front porch.
-They also planted new landscaping in front of the building and landscaping.
+Tony Pulliam, a US Veteran who is the Commander of the Marine Corps League chapter in Beacon, told the Beacon Free Press that where they did not have a handicap ramp before, they have it now, by raising the front porch.
+They also planted new landscaping in front of the building.
 People may miss the pink flowering trees in the spring, but there must have been a reason to remove them.

 The building is used 7 days a week, with over 200 volunteers, staff and membership accessing it.
 There is a new kitchen on the lower floor, which was provided by grants.
 The labor to install was all-volunteer, with the exception of the tile work, Pulliam told the Beacon Free Press.